Generic Name: chlorzoxazone (klor-ZOX-a-zone)

 Seek medical attention right away if any of these SEVERE side effects occur:

 Dizziness; drowsiness; general body discomfort; light-headedness; nausea; nervousness; over-stimulation.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); black, tarry stools; bloody or coffee ground-like vomit; fever; symptoms of liver problems (eg, loss of appetite; unusual nausea, vomiting, or tiredness; stomach pain; dark urine; pale stools; yellowing of the skin or eyes); weight loss.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); black, tarry stools; bloody or coffee ground-like vomit; fever; symptoms of liver problems (eg, loss of appetite; ununusual nausea, vomiting, or tiredness; stomach pain; dark urine; pale stools; yellowing of the skin or eyes); weight loss.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.